scheinerman/SimplePosets.jl/README.md

 ## Operations

 * `inv(P)` creates the inverse poset of `P`, i.e., we have `x<y` in
 `P` iff we have `y<x` in `inv(P)`.
 We can use `P'` as a synonym for `inv(P)`.
 * `intersect(P,Q)` creates the intersection of the two posets (which must be of the same element type).
 Typically the two posets have the same elements, but this is not necessary.
 The resulting poset's elements is the intersection of the two element sets, and relations in the result are those relations common to both `P` and `Q`.
+* `induce(P,A)` forms the induced subposet of `P` using the elements in the set `A`.
 * `P*Q` is the Cartesian product of the two posets (that may be of different types).
 * `P+Q` is the disjoint union of two (or more) posets.
 The posets must all be of the same type.
 Each summand's elements is extended with an integer (starting at 1) corresponding to its position in the sum.
 That is, if `x` is an element of summand number `i`, then in the sum it becomes the element `(x,i)`.
 For example:

   ```julia
   julia> P = Chain(2)+Chain(3)+Chain(4)